rozzilla/watt-admin/README.md

 To run the CLI on a custom port, you can just pass it as an argument with `./cli.js --port 4321`.

+To record a flamegraph session, and choose to profile either the `cpu` or the `heap`, you can run the CLI with `./cli.js --record --flamegraph heap`.
+Once you will stop the process, an HTML one-file bundle will be auto-generated, and you will be able to navigate (even offline) the `watt-admin` app, looking at the flamegraph and at the metrics stored for the whole time you have run the CLI.

 The tool is also available as a binary when installed globally or linked:

 ```bash